wp-plugins/opensearchserver-search/readme.txt

 Q: I get an error when I install opensearchserver "Fatal error: OSS_API won't work without curl extension in "opensearchserver-search\OSS_API.class.php" on line 23"

-A: Check that CURL extension for PHP is enable on your server, else install it.
+A: Check that CURL extension for PHP is enabled on your server, else install it.

 Q: How to customize/style the search page.